askui/askui/docs/docs/general/07-Troubleshooting/cannot_find_element_error.md

 This gif illustrates the process:
 ![Interactive Annotation in action](/img/gif/interactive-annotate.gif)

 If a filter derived through this method does not work you may run the interactive annotation again and check if askui gives you the same filter.
-Sometimes elements are hard to identify correctly like icons or specific fonts.
+Sometimes elements are hard to identify correctly, like icons or specific fonts.
 Read the next sections on how to tackle this 🙂

 ## Selecting Icons
 There are millions of different icon sets out there.
 Detecting them all reliable is nearly impossible.